Last modified: 2016-09-19

 AESSettingsCipherMode(Supported CTR value = 1)

-The payload of the Encrypted Blocks is comprised of three parts.
+The payload of a Full-sample Encrypted Block is comprised of three parts.
 The first part is the Signal Byte.
 The second part is the IV.
-The last part of an encrypted Block payload is frame data.
+The last part of an Encrypted Block payload is frame data.
 The only part of the Block that is encrypted is the frame data.

 0 1 2 3 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Signal Byte | | +-+-+-+-+-+-+-+-+ IV | | | | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | | | |-+-+-+-+-+-+-+-+ | : Bytes 1..N of encrypted frame : | | | | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+